A glimpse of the future: Jonathan Yeo at the Royal Academy

 11 December 2017 - 11 March 2018

-We are pleased to announce Jonathan's involvement in a major new exhibition which opens this December at the Royal Academy in London to mark their 250th anniversary.
-This timely survey will investigate one of the oldest artistic practices, that of working from life, and speculate where it's going in the future.
-Taking over both the Sackler Wing and Tennant Galleries, it will also feature work by Antony Gormley, Jenny Saville, Lucian Freud, Jeremy Deller, Yinka Shonibare, Gillian Wearing, Farshid Moussavi and Cai Guo-Qiang.
+We are pleased to announce Jonathan's involvement in a major new exhibition opening now at the Royal Academy in London to mark their 250th anniversary.
+This timely survey investigates one of the oldest artistic practices, that of working from life, and speculates how this practice is evolving as technology opens up new ways of creating and visualising artwork.
+Taking over both the Sackler Wing and Tennant Galleries, the show also features work by Antony Gormley, Jenny Saville, Lucian Freud, Jeremy Deller, Yinka Shonibare, Gillian Wearing, Farshid Moussavi and Cai Guo-Qiang.

 "From Life will examine what making art from life has meant to artists throughout history and how the practice is evolving as technology opens up new ways of creating and visualising artwork"